-Descriptor# 58: Teaching the history of not just the western part of the world, but the world's history
+Descriptor# 58: Teaching the history of not just the western part

-In particular, Descriptor# 19 Open minded teachers from different cultural backgrounds and Descriptor# 20 Having the freedoms to discuss different ideas from different cultures constituting the descriptors on the sixth level of the tree, have proven to be the most influential.
+In particular, Descriptor# 19 Open minded teachers from different cultural backgrounds and Descriptor# 20 Having the freedom to discuss different ideas from different cultures constituting the descriptors on the sixth (the deepest) level of the tree, turned out to be the most influential.
 Great emphasis is put on the selection of the teachers and their influence within the classroom and school.
-Moreover, the atmosphere created in the school has shown to be influential.
+Moreover, the atmosphere created in the school has been considered by the participants to be particularly influential.
 Having open-minded teachers and being in an environment which encourages the freedom to discuss different cultures has proven essential to achieving a multicultural school.
-Participants agreed that teachers at Highgate School are already open-minded, and therefore, the most influential descriptor has already been materialised.
+Interestingly, during their discussions, the participants noted that teachers at Highgate School are already openminded, and therefore, progress has been made in their school with regard to the most influential descriptor.